-Dealing With Culture Shock As an International Student
+Dealing With Culture Shock As an International Student in the UK

 One of our wonderful Oxford Scholastica content interns wrote this article about their experience with culture shock when they started at Oxford University as an international student.
 We hope you find it useful!